Young White woman in red plaid shirt taking test at desk between two men

 4 Simple Things You Need to Ace Any Test

-1. Study time
+1. Scheduled study time

-This one should be a given, but sometimes we don’t schedule in smart, strategic study time.
+This one should be a given, but sometimes we don’t schedule smart, strategic study time.
 For example, pulling an all-nighter to cram is a very poor strategy.
 Sure, some people can pull it off once in a while, but losing sleep actually makes it harder to retain info, not to mention making you grumpy and less focused on your test day.
 Instead, be aware of how you retain material best.
 For my ITS class, I found it helpful if I re-typed my programs several times a week—that was around 10–15 minutes a day.
 However, for my history class, I was better off if I spent several hardcore hours reviewing the study guide nearer to the test day.

 Related: Infographic: Find Your Learning Style and Study Smarter